 La Table française

-Come and have lunch (*meal plan required) at the Table française, while also practicing your French language skills, meeting other French speakers, and getting to know your fellow students and professors in a casual setting.
-Every Monday at 12:00 p.m. at the newly renovated Allison Dining Hall--exact location TBA.
-For information about the French Table lunches, contact Margaret Dempster.
+Join us for lunch at the Table française, while also practicing your French language skills, meeting other French speakers, and getting to know your fellow students and professors in a casual setting.
+Every Monday at 12:15 p.m. on Zoom.

 The cercle francophone is a student-organized club that meets on a regular basis to have an opportunity to speak French in a relaxed and fun setting.
 Activities include film screenings, preparing and enjoying French cuisine, guest speakers and outings to French cultural events in Chicago.
 For more information, please e-mail email@example.com.

 Members of the Cercle Francophone and the Student Advisory Board organize a regular conversation hour and other events several times during the year.
 This is an opportunity for students of all levels to get together and converse in an informal and relaxed atmosphere.
 For more information, please contact your SAB representative or member of the Cercle Francophone.
 To view upcoming events visit PlanIt Purple and search Café Francophone.

 Did you know that the Department of French and Italian provides free tutoring to students currently enrolled in 100-level French courses?
 The FIT Tutor Center, housed in Crowe 2-113, offers drop-in tutoring in all aspects of the French and Italian programs, including the opportunity to practice language skills with your peers.
 Tutors are available Monday through Friday.
 Please contact the FIT office at 847-491-5490, or refer to the Tutor Center door, for a complete schedule of availability.